Azure/AzureCacheForRedis/RedisEnterprise-DNS-Migration/migration_steps.md

         registration" unchecked.
 Click **OK**.
         ![](images/media/image2.png)

-4. For each private endpoint linked to that VNet, create a new A-Record using the "DNS Configuration" setting on the left in the portal.
+4. For each private endpoint linked to that VNet, create a new A record using the "DNS Configuration" setting on the left in the portal.

-    - Go to the private endpoint page for each private endpoint and click "DNS Configuration" on the left.
+    - Go to the private endpoint page for each private endpoint and click **DNS Configuration** on the left.

     - Select **Add configuration**.
 For `Private DNS zone`, fill in your newly created zone. `DNS zone group` should be set to